 - Excellent image quality day and night

 Despite this Ring Video Doorbell model topping out at 720p and 15fps video, it still does the job well.
 While newer models offer 1080p at 30fps, that's not always needed.
 For the basic job of seeing who's right there at the door, the refresh rate and resolution are enough.
 The camera's ability to detect lighting and adjust contrast to suit is impressive.
 Colours are rich enough and the dynamic range is such that everything in shot is clear.

 At night the IR LEDs will turn on to illuminate the area in front of the camera in a night vision style shot.
 This has a colour finish but it generally doesn't give much with a muted finish.
 Despite this the images are still clear enough to make out faces clearly.

-There is a motion detection system which you can setup from the app.
+There is a motion detection system that you can set up from the app.
 This allows you to mark motion detection depth.
-This gives you the ability to setup how near or far you want detection to reach, between five and 30 feet.
+This gives you the ability to set up how near or far you want detection to reach, between five and 30 feet.
 The reality is that this is hit-and-miss as the depth reliance isn't so accurate.
 As such it can often be better to simply get alerts when the doorbell is actually pressed.